 It happens often during the dry season.
 Someone snaps a picture of the dry rock wall, on the Zambian side of Victoria Falls, and claims with shock that the mighty Falls are drying up and there is almost no water left!
 Usually it is not a crisis.
 But when a British journalist from a well-known network punts fake news like this, it causes a crisis.

-Tourism to Victoria Falls took a huge knock this season, because a British journalist from Sky News, Alex Crawford, visited Vic Falls during the peak of the dry season, and claimed the falls were drying up due to climate change.
+[Updated in June 2021].
+Tourism to Victoria Falls took a huge knock at the end of 2019, because a British journalist from Sky News, Alex Crawford, visited Victoria Falls during the peak of the dry season, and claimed the falls were drying up due to climate change.
 The story was picked up by Reuters and many other news outlets around the world ran versions of the same story, accompanied by pictures of a dry rock wall as so-called evidence:

 What these alarmist journalists are all missing is the fact that this happens every year.
 The Zambian side of the falls dries up every year, leaving only a dry rock wall.
 And while 2019 was indeed a dry year following a serious drought in the region, the water levels were still higher than they were in the early 1990's, early 1980's and in even during 1914 and 1915, when there was no global warming yet!